 Early diagnosis is key to limiting the damage caused by rheumatoid arthritis.
 Chat with your doctor if rheumatoid arthritis runs in your family.

 Weight management is also important to avoid excess strain on the joints.
 Excess weight will put more pressure on your joints, especially the knees, which will in turn place more pressure on your ankles and exacerbatefoot and balance problems.
 Choose foods that areanti-inflammatory and will not cause inflammation in the body and on the joints.
 Lifestyle choices can make a big difference, which is why it’s recommended you quit smoking, not use illegal drugs, andlimit alcohol consumption.

 Natural Remedies for Rheumatoid Arthritis

 If you have rheumatoid arthritis, a regimen of daily cold therapy and self-reflexology can dramatically improve your symptoms.Low impact exercise that strengthens joints such asyoga can help to prevent flare ups.

 Be Safe: Stretch, Exercise, and Supplement

 The best medicine against joint discomforts is prevention.
 Adopt a lifestyle that focuses on healthy, anti-inflammatory dietary choices, and engage in daily low-impact body movement and exercise.
-Better still,supplement daily with curcumin, which has been clinically shown to combat inflammation in the body associated with many types of pain, including joint pain.
+Better still,supplement daily with curcumin, which can help support normal immune responses, joint health, and encourage comfortable movement.
 Most importantly, check in with your doctor on a regular basis if you believe you have a condition affecting your joints.